 With decreased positive affect it seems like there would be less to grab onto from a CBT perspective than increased negative affect.
 Sure, CBT would suggest behavioural activation and all that crap, but I’ve done that before and it doesn’t make a difference.
 It’s not that I’m biased against behavioural activation in its various forms, and I think it’s the kind of thing that can be quite effective for some people some of the time, but personally I’ve tried activation with the hope of motivation following along later, and it just hasn’t happened.

 That’s part of why my trip to Italy a few months back was important to me.
 When I’m well, travelling is my passion; it’s what matters most to me, and I find it exciting and fulfilling and all that jazz.
 The fact that I felt “meh” throughout the trip wasn’t necessarily all that emotionally distressing in and of itself, but I think it really reinforced in my head that the lack of happiness truly is a capacity issue rather than a circumstances issue.

-So if lack of happiness is in fact a capacity issue, is there any point in doing “try to be happier” activities/challenges/etc.?
+So if lack of happiness is in fact a capacity issue, is there any point in trying to choose happiness?
 I’m not saying I shouldn’t look for positives.
-I keep a daily gratitude log, and I make a point of writing down accomplishments and other positive things in my journal.
+I keep a daily gratitude log, and I make a point of writing down accomplishments and other positive things in my bullet journal.
 I try to be very attentive when it comes to practicing self-care.
 All of these things are important to help keep negativity at bay, and I certainly intend to continue doing them.